If you suffer from asthma, you understand the necessity of good air quality

 suggest you stay away from air purifiers that emit ozone.

-Cleaners.
-The IQAir Air Purifiers are available in room units and provide the ultimate in clean air.
-The Dynamic Air Cleaners are available in both room units and whole home central HVAC units.
+My top choices are the Dynamic Air Cleaners which are available in both room units and whole home central HVAC units.

 Not sure which is right for you?